-1.1 The purpose of this document is to outline the Inspector-General in Bankruptcy’s regulatory role in regard to the principles on which a debt agreement administrator (DAA) may recover expenses in the course of administering a debt agreement.
+1.1 The purpose of this document is to outline the Inspector-General in Bankruptcy’s regulatory role in regard to the recovery of expenses by a DAA in the course of administering a debt agreement.

 “A debt agreement proposal must: